 The Indirect Path

 Don’t forget that you don’t always need to travel from A to B directly.
 Sometimes you can make a stop by C on the way.
-I know quite a few developers who started as QA or technical support engineers and moved into software engineering roles later.
+I know several developers who started as QA or technical support engineers and then moved into software engineering roles.

 Examining opportunities from a slightly longer-term perspective can be wise.
 If you’re interviewing for a non-development role, ask if there could be future opportunities to move into development and if it’s happened for other engineers in the past.
 Many good companies would rather offer you a varied career path than see you move on to another company or a competitor.